home-assistant/home-assistant.io/source/_integrations/nice_go.markdown

 ## Event

-The barrier obstructed event entity will be triggered whenever the barrier gets obstructed. (beam block, something in the way, etc.)
+The barrier obstructed event entity will be triggered whenever the barrier gets obstructed.
+This could be triggered by anything that results in the closure being unsuccessful.
+This may include beam block during closure, beam block before closure, and an object in the way.

 ## Light